Syxtys/Syxtys-Grabber/README.md

 # Syxtys-Grabber
-A work in progress grabber
+This grabber is a work in progress but you can start using it now!

+Download the files and run the start.bat file!